 There are cross overs between Rural and Wildlife Crime as many different types of wildlife crime have an impact on the rural community.
 For example, the offence of poaching, which largely occurs in rural areas, impacts on the rural community and their livelihood as it often incorporates antisocial behaviour, damage of crops during the pursuit of quarry and criminal damage to property in order to gain access to land.
 However, wildlife crime doesn't just take place in rural areas as there are a large proportion of incidents that occur in cities and more urban parts of the county.

-If you need any advice or support please feel free to contact us:
+If you need any advice or support please feel free to contact us via the email below or on our facebook page.

 - West Yorkshire Wildlife Facebook Page